 Ask About Alcohol is the HSE's information campaign on alcohol and alcohol harm.
-The askaboutalcohol.ie brand and website support the recently enacted Public Health (Alcohol) Bill 2018.
-The logo and website details must be included on the labels of all alcohol products sold in the State (over €4bn spend annually) and on all alcohol advertising (over €30m spend annually), at no cost to the State.
+The askaboutalcohol.ie brand and website support the recently enacted Public Health (Alcohol) Act (2018).
+One of the measures yet to be enacted is the inclusion of the HSE website details must be included on the labels of all alcohol products sold in the State (over €4bn spend annually) and on all alcohol advertising (over €30m spend annually), at no cost to the State.